Imhaet/Debian/README.md

 ```

 - [x] **LaTeX**
-* This will install `texlive-latex-recommended`, `texlive-fonts-recommended`, `texlive-latex-base` and `texlive-base`.
+* To avoid future problems with extra packages, install the full version of Tex Live.
+If other package installation problems should appear, this [thread](https://forums.linuxmint.com/viewtopic.php?t=300053) might help.
 ```
-:# apt install texlive
+:# apt install texlive-full
 :# apt install latexmk
 ```
-* To install a new package, you can run `tlmgr install <package>`.
-If an error appears similar to `tlmgr: Remote repository is newer than local (2017 < 2018)`   you can try installing the package using `apt` or by doing a full installation with `:# apt install texlive-full`.
-For more information, see [Installing Extra Packages for Tex Live]( https://en.wikibooks.org/wiki/LaTeX/Installing_Extra_Packages).
-If other package installation problems should appear, this [thread](https://forums.linuxmint.com/viewtopic.php?t=300053) should help.

 - [x] **Skype for Linux**
 ```